-If you are first-time parents looking for a list of foods to avoid for babies, then read on.
-This post gives you an overview of foods you should avoid feeding your baby until they reach 12 months of age.
+So read through this post if you are first-time parents looking for a list of foods to avoid for babies.
+It also gives you an overview of foods you should avoid feeding your baby until they reach 12 months of age.

 Foods To Avoid For Babies

 The Centers for Disease Control and Prevention (CDC) advise against feeding added sugar to babies under 24 months (1).
 According to experts, babies shouldn’t eat sugar alone or as a part of food because sugar adds additional calories to the diet and can cause tooth decay over time.
 Many mothers tend to add refined sugar to milk.
 Also, exposing babies to sugar in infancy and early childhood may cause a baby to develop a preference for sweet foods, and such babies are at a higher risk of developing type 2 diabetes and obesity later in life.

 An individual with a sweet tooth is highly likely to consume sugar in excess later in life, leading to chronic health issues, such as type-2 diabetes.
 Therefore, you shouldn’t feed sugary drinks, such as fruit juices, and sugary snacks, such as sweet biscuits, to babies (2).

 Honey is a natural sweetener and has trace minerals and antioxidants.
 It is why honey is considered a healthy alternative to sugar.
 However, babies under 12 months can’t consume honey due to infant botulism risk.

 Babies between 7-12 months require 0.37grams of sodium per day (2).
 According to experts, most healthy, full-term infants can meet this requirement from breast milk or formula.
 Therefore, you shouldn’t add salt to your baby’s food (3).
 It is vital because if a baby consumes added salt, it exposes them to excess sodium, which exerts undue stress on their immature kidneys.